 Your healing journey starts with a consultation, where we will ask questions about your symptoms and goals and explain how our process works.
 Getting to know you will help us connect you with the best therapist for your unique story and needs.

 Next, we will assess if your symptoms match the BED or any other eating disorder criteria and design an action plan.
 Treatment may include individual or group therapy sessions, approximately once a week, depending upon your specific case.

-Our therapy services are provided in-person and online via teletherapy.
+Our therapy services are provided online via teletherapy.

 Book Your Binge Eating Disorder Treatment Today

 If you, your teen, partner, or loved one are struggling with a binge eating disorder, do not wait any longer.
 Healing is possible.
 We will help you get there!
 The earlier we intervene, the sooner you will start feeling better and regain control of your eating behaviors.
 To get started, call us at 212-506-5935 or book an appointment today.
 We look forward to hearing from you!